Hydroxylammonium sulfate

-Synthesis

-Hydroxylammonium sulfate can be obtained by the acid-base reaction of hydroxylamine with sulfuric acid:

-2NH2OH(aq) + H2SO4(aq) → (NH3OH)2SO4(aq)
+Production

+Hydroxylammonium sulfate is prepared industrially by protonation of hydroxylamine.
+The latter is produced by the hydrogenation of nitric oxide using a platinum catalyst:

+Another route to NH2OH is the Raschig process: aqueous ammonium nitrite is reduced by HSO3− and SO2 at 0 °C to yield a hydroxylamido-N,N-disulfonate anion::

+This ammonium hydroxylamine disulfonate anion is then hydrolyzed to give hydroxylammonium sulfate:

 Applications

-Hydroxylammonium sulfate is used in organic synthesis to convert aldehydes and ketones to oximes, carboxylic acids and their derivatives (e.g. esters) to hydroxamic acids, isocyanates to N-hydroxyureas and nitriles to amidoximes.
-Hydroxylammonium sulfate is also used to generate hydroxylamine-O-sulfonic acid from oleum or chlorosulfuric acid.
+Almost all hydroxylamine and its salts are used to make precursors to nylons via cyclohexanone oxime.
+Many aldehydes and ketones undergo the same conversion to oximes. carboxylic acids and their derivatives (e.g. esters) convert to hydroxamic acids.
+Isocyanates to N-hydroxyureas.
+Nitriles react to give amidoximes.
+Hydroxylammonium sulfate is also used to generate hydroxylamine-O-sulfonic acid from oleum or from chlorosulfuric acid.

 Hydroxylammonium sulfate is used in the production of anti-skinning agents, pharmaceuticals, rubber, textiles, plastics and detergents.
 It is a radical scavenger that terminates radical polymerization reactions and serves as an antioxidant in natural rubber.
 (NH3OH)2SO4 is a starting material for some insecticides, herbicides and growth regulators.
 It is used in photography as a stabiliser for colour developers and as an additive in photographic emulsions in colour film.

-Decomposition

-At 120 °C, hydroxylammonium sulfate begins to decompose to sulfur trioxide, nitrous oxide, water, and ammonia:

-2(NH3OH)2SO4 → 2SO3 + N2O + 2NH3 + 5H2O

-The reaction is exothermic above 138 °C, and is most exothermic at 177 °C. Metals (especially copper, its alloys and its salts) catalyse the decomposition of hydroxylammonium sulfate.
-The instability of this compound is mainly due to the hydroxylammonium ion's weak nitrogen to oxygen single bond.
+Structure

+Hydroxylammonium sulfate exists as tetrahedral NH3OH+ cations and sulfate anions.

+Safety

+Hydroxylamine, which occurs widely in nature, has low toxicity.
+The compound is stable below 120 °C.